sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 The automation infra retrieves data from DB using the REST interface and sonic YANG model.
-The developer of CLI has to provide the CLI XML, the DB table and attribute information related to every command which it wishes to be displayed in the "show running configuration" command output.
+The developer of CLI has to provide the DB table and attribute information in the CLI XML tags related to every command which it wishes to be displayed in the "show running configuration" command output.
 New XML tags are introduced to provide this information.